MayraValvano/MayraValvano/README.md

 **`R&D Data Analytics`**

 I'm a Bioprocess and Biotechnology Engineer graduated from UNESP, currently working as a Senior Research & Development Analyst.
 I hold a Lean Six Sigma Black Belt certification and specialize in R&D Data Analytics, applying tools like Python, SQL, and Business Intelligence to support data-driven research and innovation.

 My work focuses on:

-Developing and monitoring performance indicators for research projects Implementing process control strategies
+📈 Developing and monitoring performance indicators for research projects <br/>
+⚙️ Implementing process control strategies <br/>
-Designing and deploying data capture and treatment tools for experimental workflows Enhancing decision-making in R&D through data analysis and visualization
+💻 Designing and deploying data capture and treatment tools for experimental workflows <br/>
+📊 Enhancing decision-making in R&D through data analysis and visualization <br/>

-I'm passionate about bridging the gap between scientific research and data science, and currently pursuing an MBA in Data Science & Analytics, with a focus on applying analytical techniques to research environments.
+I'm passionate about bridging the gap between scientific research and data science, and currently pursuing an MBA in Data Science & Analytics, with a focus on applying analytical techniques to research and industrial environments.

 ### 🤖 Languages & Technologies